Advanced Wells

 NREL is using its expertise in ceramics, metallurgy, and polymer development to advance well construction materials and designs.

-Unlike short-lived oil and gas wells, geothermal wells must last decades under constant use and harsh conditions.
+Unlike short-lived oil and gas wells, geothermal wells must last decades under constant use, harsh conditions, and thermal cycling.
 The higher the well temperature, the more economically attractive the geothermal well is.
-It is therefore important that the geothermal industry develop well materials (both casing and cement backing) that can survive for years in temperatures over 300°C and in potentially highly saline (>1M) fluid.
+It is therefore important that the geothermal industry develop well materials (both casing and cement backing) that can survive for years in harsh geothermal environments.
+NREL works with partners on well construction materials capable of withstanding very high geothermal temperatures (>300°C), pressures and and salinities.

 Featured Projects